-I Hate Short Stories
+I Hate Short Stories (or Do I Love Them)

 One of the books waiting for me is short story collection.
 Since I do, in theory, write short stories and I did, in practice, go to graduate school to learn how to write them, I try to read as many as I can.
 I subscribe to a few literary journals (chock full o’ short stories) and I buy various collections like this one.

 The problem is that short stories can easily go one way or the other: too much or not enough.
-Too much and it destroys the point of the format.
+Too much and it destroys the beauty of the format.
 And, unlike poetry which is smart enough to engage the audience to the point where they are filling in any blanks, short stories that are too vague fail at what they’re doing.
 Poetry, at least, has a certain clarity to its vagueness.
 Short stories do not.

-Why are they so problematic?
+Why are short stories problematic?
 They’re supposed to be easier to write than, say, a novel, right?
 They are shorter after all.
 But that’s the problem.
 Because they’re shorter, every single word matters.
 Think about that.
 This is a format that is taunting a group of people who are already, by and large, neurotic to write something in which every single word can be scrutinized over and over again.
 Short stories are the finger print on a glass sliding door.
 They’re the tall book in a row of short books on your book shelf.
 They are an endless well of doubt and revision.

 The simplest answer I can give is this: stopping.
 It would seem odd that someone would be more likely to commit to a three hundred page novel than a fifteen page short story.
 But that’s the case.
 It’s the case because the reader wants to be in control, at least to a certain extent.
 And with a novel, you can pick and choose where you stop and where you start.
 Yes, there are those who prefer to stop at chapter breaks, but there’s no sense of urgency to get to that chapter break, there’s no feeling that you’ll lose something if you don’t get that far.
 A novel is so long that you aren’t going to read it in one sitting, so you don’t worry about whether or not reading it in multiple sittings will ruin the experience.